ashishmathew/low-level-design/README.md

 # low-level-design
-This repository will explain how to solve real world problem through OOP
+This repository will explain how to solve real world problem through Object Oriented Programming